School of Communications alumni have Patriots’ Super Bowl run covered from every angle

 “The other Super Bowls were legacy builders.
 They’re now used in debates about whether [quarterback Tom] Brady was the greatest at what he did, or if [former coach Bill] Belichick was better at what he did,” Hurwitz said.
 “I think if the Patriots win this year, it will cement them as a historically great franchise, not just a franchise that was great under two guys.”

-A native of the Philadelphia suburb of Upper Dublin Township, Hershgordon spent his formative years as a student journalist covering some of the most celebrated Bobcats teams.
-As a junior in 2016, he served as the sports director at Q30-TV and covered the men’s hockey team’s Frozen Four berth.
+Hershgordon, a native of the Philadelphia suburb of Upper Dublin Township, spent his formative years as a student journalist covering some of the most celebrated Bobcats teams.
+As a junior in 2016, he served as the sports director at Q30-TV and covered the men’s hockey team’s second Frozen Four berth.
 And as a senior the following spring, Hershgordon chronicled the women’s basketball team’s thrilling run to the Sweet 16.

 Professional stops at TV stations in Wisconsin and Rhode Island got him acclimated to the NFL beat.
 But having the confidence to ask Patriots coach Mike Vrabel a question amid the hoopla of Super Bowl Opening Night, as Hershgordon did on Monday, is the result of all those early reps under pressure.